The Magic of Prism Photography: Tips and Techniques for Creative Images

 4. Stabilize Your Shot

-5. Post-Processing Enhancement
+5. Enhance with Post-Processing

 Creative Ways to Use Prism Photography